-The principal activities of the Company are those of an investment firm.
+The principal activities of the Company, which are unchanged from last year, are those of an investment firm.
 The Company offers a full spectrum of Brokerage and Investment Banking services which include inter alia, underwriting, management and selling of securities in the primary market, provision of brokerage services in secondary markets, the provision of financial consultancy, as well as margin facilities for trading on the Cyprus and Athens Stock Exchanges to eligible clients through a well-structured and regulated product offering.
-CySEC's relevant Directive clearly governs the general operational framework for the provision of margin trading and the responsibilities of the parties involved.
+CySEC's relevant Directive governs the general operational framework for the provision of margin trading and the responsibilities of the parties involved.
 The Company's management monitors compliance with the Directive.
-During 2021, the Company was also licenced by CySEC to provide portfolio management and collective portfolio management services, provided that certain conditions are met.
+In 2021, the Company was also licenced by CySEC to provide portfolio management and collective portfolio management services, provided that certain conditions are met.
 These conditions will be fully met following the merge of BOC Asset Management Ltd with the Company.
+The merge was completed in February 2023.